pierrebai/MathAnim/Readme.md

 move when their origin moves.
 This allows to create a hierarchy of points and complex animations.

-The module provide ready-made simple animation formula, for example to move a point or rotate it around another point.
+The module provide ready-made simple animation formulas, for example to move a point or rotate it around another point.

 In addition to the geometry, the module manages what gets drawn.
 Each